joerg/kitchen-wright/README.md

 # Kitchen provisioner for wright

+kitchen-wright is a kitchen provisioner for [wright](https://github.com/sometimesfood/wright).
+Its intention is to simplify testing your wright-scripts on different distributions and with different setups.
+All you need is a Gemfile and a .kitchen.yml.
 This is a  very, very, __VERY__ early development version.
 Use at your own risk.

 # HowTo